velo-by-wix/velo-sync/README.md

 wix:image://v1/596320_1e8978648f0e4e56b79712f03ff80fa7~mv2.jpg/tn_IMG_0369-001.jpg#originWidth=864&originHeight=837,c1c03e11-024b-4dad-a689-1c3610913b9b,Old Street,,d5e474f2-7faf-47be-9702-27cbab81d0e7,BW Face
 ```

-> note: more examples of CSV files can be found in the [example-datasets](./example-datasets) folder.
+> **Note**: More examples of CSV files can be found in the [example-datasets](./example-datasets) folder.

-### 2. Prepare the schema File
+### 2. Prepare the schema file

-The schema file describes the fields in the CSV file.
-It is important for parsing the fields from CSV to the proper types
+The schema file describes the values in the CSV file.
+It maps the values in the CSV file to the correct field types in your site's collection.

-in the collection and to trigger the uploading of files and media into Wix and the collection.
+/* I removed the part about it triggering the upload since I don't see that in the functionality. */

 An example schema file: